 About the author

-Kelly Grayson, NREMT-P, CCEMT-P, is a critical care paramedic in Louisiana.
-He has spent the past 18 years as a field paramedic, critical care transport paramedic, field supervisor and educator.
-He is a former president of the Louisiana EMS Instructor Society and board member of the LA Association of Nationally Registered EMTs.
+Kelly Grayson, NRP, CCEMT-P, is a critical care paramedic in Louisiana.
+He has spent the past 24 years as a field paramedic, critical care transport paramedic, field supervisor and educator.
+He is president of the Louisiana Society of EMS Educators and a board member of the LA Association of Nationally Registered EMTs.

 The comments below are member-generated and do not necessarily reflect the opinions of EMS1.com or its staff.
 If you cannot see comments, try disabling privacy and ad blocking plugins in your browser.
 All comments must comply with our Member Commenting Policy.